mdfarragher/DLR/BinaryClassification/HeartDisease/README.md

 We will use a deep neural network with a 16-node input layer, a 128-node hidden layer, and a single-node output layer.
 We'll use the **ReLU** activation function for the input and hidden layers, and **Sigmoid** activation for the output layer.

 Remember: the sigmoid function forces the output to a range of 0..1 which means we can treat it as a binary classification probability.
-So we can turn any regression network into a binary classification network by simply adding the Sigmoid activation function to the output layer.
+So we can turn any regression network into a binary classification network by simply adding the sigmoid activation function to the output layer.

 Here's how to build this neural network: